Register for the 2013 Christmas Bird Count!

 Started in 1900, the CBC is the longest running citizen science survey in the world.
-Seattle Audubon has coordinated the Seattle CBC for 84 years!
-Up to 200 volunteers survey the count circle (15 miles in diameter) to identify and count anything with feathers and a pulse.
-There are 14 subareas in the Seattle count circle with each being covered by one or multiple teams.
+Seattle Audubon has coordinated the Seattle CBC for 85 years!
+Almost 200 volunteers survey the count circle (15 miles in diameter) to identify and count anything with feathers and a pulse.
+There are 14 areas within the Seattle count circle, each being covered by one or multiple teams.
 All results are tallied by a count compiler and submitted to National Audubon.
 This data is incorporated into very important research, like the State Of The Birds report.

 Do I need to be an expert birdwatcher to participate?